Blog

 Determining If You Have a Viable Employment Case

 Determining whether you have a viable legal case requires careful analysis of multiple factors including the specific facts of your situation, applicable laws, available evidence, and potential damages.
-While every case is unique, understanding the key elements that attorneys evaluate can help you assess whether your circumstances might support legal action and what steps to […]
+While every case is unique, understanding the key elements that attorneys evaluate can help you assess whether your circumstances might support legal action and what steps to take next.
+The […]

 read more

-Have You Been Wrongfully
+Have You Been Wrongfully Terminated?

-Contact the California Employment Attorney at The Kaufman Law Firm For an Initial Evaluation
+Contact the California Employment Attorney at The Kaufman Law Firm For an Initial Case Evaluation

 Your job is more than just a source of income.
 It is a major part of your lifestyle.
 If you have been the victim of wrongful termination, wrongful demotion or any kind of discriminatory business practices, it is time to take action and contact a Ventura employment law attorney that can help.
 Attorney Matthew A. Kaufman and the team at The Kaufman Law Firm bring experience and a vast arsenal of legal resources to help clients recover the money they deserve.